-MARNING: A qualified service technician must connect heater to gas supply.
+WARNING: A qualified service technician must connect heater to gas supply.
 Follow all local codes.

-MPORTANT: This appliance requires a 3/8-inch NPT (National Pipe Thread) inlet connection to the pressure regulator.
+▲ IMPORTANT: This appliance requires a 3/8-inch NPT (National Pipe Thread) inlet connection to the pressure regulator.
 Never connect the heater to private (non-utility) gas wells, commonly known as wellhead gas.

-A WARNING: Do not overtighten gas connections.
+WARNING: Do not overtighten gas connections.

-A CAUTION: Use only new, black iron or steel pipe.
+CAUTION: Use only new, black iron or steel pipe.
 Internally tinned copper tubing may be used in certain areas.
 Check your local codes.
 Use pipe of 1/2-in. diameter or greater to allow proper gas volume to heater.
 If pipe is too small, undue loss of pressure will occur.

-A CAUTION: Check your gas line pressure before connecting heater to gas line.
-Gas line pressure must be a minimum 6" WC for NG & 11" WC for LP with a max pressure of 9" WC for NG & 14" WC for LP.
-If gas line pressure is higher, the unit will not work and heater regulator damage could occur.
+CAUTION: Check your gas line pressure before connecting heater to gas line.
+Gas line pressure must be a minimum 6" WC for NG and 11" WC for LP with a max pressure of 14"WC.
+If gas line pressure is higher, heater regulator damage could occur.

-A CAUTION: Never connect heater directly to an LP supply.
+CAUTION: Never connect heater directly to an LP supply.
 This heater requires an external regulator (not supplied).
 Install the external regulator between the heater and gas supply.

-A CAUTION: Avoid damage to regulator.
+CAUTION: Avoid damage to regulator.
 Hold gas regulator with wrench when connecting into gas piping and/or fittings.